-It is time for these Indian companies, caught in the low cost dilemma, to formulate a long term vision, position themselves accurately in the value chain, strategize for developing core competence with the western counterpart (partner) and plan their launch in the global A&D market to reap long term benefits of universal growth and access to a much bigger market as compared to the one created by Defense Offsets only.
+It is time for these Indian companies, caught in the low-cost dilemma, to formulate a long term vision, position themselves accurately in the value chain, strategize for developing core competence with the western counterpart (partner) and plan their launch in the global A&D market to reap long term benefits of universal growth and access to a much bigger market as compared to the one created by Defense Offsets only.

-Once the long term goals and global strategy is finalised, the company’s offset strategy can be aligned to it.
-Few questions that need to be answered are: How do we use the foreign collaborator to gain advantage over the competitors for offset business?
+Once the long term goals and global strategy are finalised, the company’s offset strategy can be aligned to it.
+Few questions that need to be answered are: How do we use the foreign collaborator to gain an advantage over the competitors for offset business?
 What could be the business plan to start the direction in the correct path?
 Which collaboration methodology (strategic alliances/ JV/ M& A) could suit the scenario as per the policy laid by the government?

-The above four pillar framework provides basic guideline and detailed management tools for each aspect of the framework may be developed and customized to each company for devising a successful strategy.
+The above four-pillar framework provides basic guideline and detailed management tools for each aspect of the framework may be developed and customized to each company for devising a successful strategy.
 At SolutionBuggy we help industries find the right consultants to devise the best strategy for targeting the MSME segment in the A&D sector.
 To learn more about the framework and see how companies have benefited by implementing the same do register on our platform at www.solutionbuggy.com